 The nine stories are part of the teachings of the Youth Enneagram Program.
 They are one of four aspects we explore in the very important work of understanding how our type structure is held in place.

-The 4 aspects include:
+The four aspects include:

 1. Our World View – The Stories We Tell Ourselves as Kids

-2. The Idealized Self – How we want to see ourselves
+2. The Idealized Self – How we want to see ourselves and how we want to be seen by others

 The Youth Enneagram Program Website: www.youthenneagramprogram.com